-Such application shall be placed at the head of the calendar and, on the call thereof, the attorney whose affidavit accompanied the application shall, for the Eastern District of New York, and may, and is encouraged to, for the Southern District of New York, personally move the admission of the applicant.
+Such Absent Court order, the Clerk shall schedule a date for a hearing on such application shall be placed, and at the head of the calendar and, on the call thereof such hearing, the attorney whose affidavit accompanied the application shall, for the Eastern District of New York, and may, and is encouraged to, for the Southern District of New York, personally move the admission of the applicant.
 If the application is granted, the applicant shall take the oath of office and sign the roll of attorneys.